Last Updated on

 ISO in Digital Photography

-ISO Speed is a term that shouldn’t have progressed to the digital photography world because there is no such thing as digital sensor sensitivity.
-ISO in digital photography means something completely different—gain.
+ISO speed as a term was progressed to the digital photography even though there is no such a thing as “sensor sensitivity”.

 Gain signifies the increase in the image’s brightness after capture.